ananthakumaran/fdb/README.md

 performance implications with using a single db instance as none of the method calls are serialized either via locks or GenServer et al.

-Any kind of interaction with Database requires the usage `t:FDB.Transaction.t/0`.
+Any kind of interaction with Database requires the usage of `t:FDB.Transaction.t/0`.
 There are two ways of using transaction

 ```elixir